lbilli/rib/README.md

 `marketRule()` and the `historicalTicks*()` family.

 ##### Missing Values
-Occasionally there is the need for numerical types to represent the lack of a value.
+Occasionally, for numerical types, there is the need to represent the lack of a value.

-The IB API does not adopt a uniform solution for all situations, but rather various sentinel values are used.
+IB API does not have a uniform solution across the board, but rather it adopts a variety of sentinel values.
-They can be either the plain `0` or the largest representable value of a given type such as `2147483647` and `9223372036854775807` for 32 and 64 bit integers respectively or `1.7976931348623157E308` for 64 bit floating point.
+They can be either the plain `0` or the largest representable value of a given type such as `2147483647` and `9223372036854775807` for 32- and 64-bit integers respectively or `1.7976931348623157E308` for 64-bit floating point.

-Within this package an effort is made to replace all these values with R built-in `NA`.
+This package makes an effort to use R built-in `NA` in all circumstances.

 ##### Data Structures
-Other classes that mainly hold data are also [defined](R/structs.R).
+Other classes that mainly hold data are also [replicated](R/structs.R).
 They are implemented as R lists, possibly nested, with names, types and default values matching the IB API counterparts: _e.g._
 `Contract`, `Order`, `ComboLeg`, `ExecutionFilter`, `ScannerSubscription`